-Ryan Reynolds’s Aviation Gin soars to a $610 million acquisition by Diageo
+Ryan Reynolds-backed Aviation Gin soars as part of $610 million acquisition by Diageo

-Ryan Reynolds’s Aviation Gin just entered the golden circle of spirits with an acquisition from multibillion-dollar alcoholic beverage company Diageo.
+Aviation Gin, co-owned by Ryan Reynolds, just entered the golden circle of spirits with an acquisition from multibillion-dollar alcoholic beverage company Diageo.

 In 2018, Reynolds bought a stake in Portland-based spirits company Aviation Gin, becoming its co-owner and creative director.
 What was already the fastest growing gin brand in the world was turbo charged with Reynolds’s engineering savvy marketing campaigns such as throwing a 21st birthday for a woman born on a Leap Day in 1936 and giving the Peloton ad woman a redemptive story arc.
 (Reynolds is one of Fast Company‘s Most Creative People in Business for 2020.)